 - Block tiering locks you into your storage vendor.
 Since the cold data is tiered to the cloud in a proprietary format, when it is time to decommission your storage array and replace it with a new one you must stay with the same vendor.
 If you elect to change vendors, you will have to re-hydrate all of the data back to the original storage array and then migrate that data to the new storage array and then tier that data using some other tiering solution.
 You will have to do this iteratively many, many times since the cold data will be several multiples of the capacity of the storage array.
 In short, you will be locked-in to this vendor.

-Be aware of proprietary storage vendor lock-in and cloud file storage licensing costs.
+Be aware of proprietary storage vendor lock-in and cloud file storage licensing costs when it comes to cloud tiering.

-Here is a summary of the differences between storage cloud tiering vs. the open and storage-agnostic file-level cloud tiering and archiving approach from Komprise:
+Here is a summary of the differences between storage-based cloud tiering vs. the open and storage-agnostic file-level cloud tiering and archiving approach from Komprise:

 But will I lose storage efficiencies such as dedupe by not using the storage tiering solution?